Teachings from the Tree of Life, part 15: Spirit Bear and the Tree of Life

 BEAR AS A HEALER

-Countless tales, ceremonies, songs, and depictions on birchbark and other items involve bears as “contraries,” embodiments of the paradoxical nature of life, and as bush doctors and healers who transform and renew life and thus randomly shapeshift into humans and vice versa.
-On many occasions bear is addressed as “Anishinaabe”: A human being.
+Numerous stories, rituals, songs, and illustrations on birchbark and other items portray bears as "contraries," symbolizing the paradoxical nature of life.
+Bears are viewed as bush doctors and healers who revitalize and transform life, frequently shifting between bear and human forms.
+Often, the bear is referred to as "Anishinaabe": A human being.

-Suddenly the wind started to blow from four directions.
-From Makwa’s voice a manidoo (spirit) came, and more spirits came carried on all four winds inside the wiigiwaam.
-From all four directions the manidoog (spirits) came!
-They gathered around the sisters and the dancing bear.
-Next, Makwa grabbed a wolverine leg bone from his throat – it was the leg bone of a wolverine – and pointed it in the air...then he pointed it in the direction of Wenabozho's sisters, and the healing began.
-Long story short, after Makwa’s treatment the sisters opened their eyes and started to breathe again!
-Wenabozho was very happy and grateful to his uncle for reviving his sisters!
-A few eyeblinks later the sun came up again, coloring the eastern sky crimson red, and the freezing weather gave way to beautiful warm spring weather…This is how Makwa the bear helped his nephew Wenabozho to revive his sisters and return the morning and the spring to the land and its People… Thus, bear would become the first in a long line of nenaandawi’iwed, or sucking bone doctors who heal people by gwiingwa'aagewin: using wolverine bones to suck out disease and take the pain away from a wound...
+Suddenly, the wind began to blow from all four directions.
+A manidoo (spirit) emerged from Makwa’s voice, and more spirits arrived, carried by the winds into the wiigiwaam.
+From every direction, the manidoog (spirits) gathered around the sisters and the dancing bear.
+Then, Makwa took a wolverine leg bone from his throat—it was indeed a wolverine leg bone—and pointed it into the air, then toward Wenabozho's sisters, initiating the healing process.
+In short, after Makwa’s treatment, the sisters opened their eyes and began to breathe again!
+Wenabozho was overjoyed and thankful to his uncle for bringing his sisters back to life.
+Moments later, the sun rose once more, painting the eastern sky crimson red, and the cold weather transformed into a beautiful warm spring.
+This is how Makwa the black bear helped his nephew Wenabozho revive his sisters and restore the morning and spring to the land and its People.
+Thus, the bear became the first in a long line of nenaandawi’iwed, or sucking bone doctors, who heal people by gwiingwa'aagewin: using wolverine bones to extract disease and relieve pain from wounds...

 THE CLOSE RELATIONSHIP BETWEEN BEARS AND MIDEWIWIN

-The Manidoo needed someone to take his message to the people and asked who would do it.
+The Manidoo needed someone to take its message to the people and asked who would do it.
 The Bear was there and said, ‘I’ll take it across to the people.’
 The Bear went off with the message of Everlasting Life, but it was very heavy to carry, and he could hardly walk.
 When he came to a wall, he couldn’t get through it at first until he stuck his tongue out, which made a hole that he could get through.
 He did this each time he came to a wall, and the four wind manidoog stationed at each of the cardinal directions thanked him for the work he did.
 He came upon four walls before he finally got through to Midewigaan or Mide lodge.

 The Bear had successfully carried the Pack of Life thus far when he met Miigis, the shell, who took over the trek down further east.
 Somewhere along this stretch of the journey the Miigis transferred the Pack of Life to the Otter, who carried it even further east until he reached the promised land on the west side of Gichigami (Lake Superior).”